-

 About

 “I am interested in making smart systems that help people and machines function better,” said McGuinness.
 “My slant on this work is to research, develop, and use semantic technologies that allow people and machines to represent, reason with, visualize, and explain information in ways that support understanding and (re)use.
-My application areas cover a wide range of domain areas, but often in earth and space science informatics and health informatics.”
+My application areas cover a wide range of domain areas, but are often in earth and space science informatics and health informatics.”

 B.S.
 Computer Science, Duke University, 1980